rishabha-srivastava-nagarro/Home-page/README.md

+- Assets and resources taken from the actual website
+- Video in banner section
-# carousel in banner text
+- carousel in banner text
+- Header section done (Responsive layout is pending)